The Ugly (2025 film)

 The Ugly is a 2025 South Korean mystery thriller film written and directed by Yeon Sang-ho.
-Based on director Yeon's 2018 graphic novel of the same name, the film stars Park Jeong-min in dual roles as Im Young-gyu, a blind yet extraordinarily skilled painter, and his son, Im Dong-hwan, as he unearths long-buried truths surrounding the mysterious death of Dong-hwan’s mother—hidden for four decades.
-The cast also includes Kwon Hae-hyo, Shin Hyun-been, Im Seong-jae, and Han Ji-hyun.
+Based on director Yeon's 2018 graphic novel of the same name, the film stars Park Jeong-min in dual roles as Im Young-gyu, a blind, extraordinarily skilled artisan, and his son, Im Dong-hwan.
+When a journalist portrayed by Han Ji-hyun makes a documentary on Young-gyu, she and Dong-hwan investigate Dong-hwan's long-dead mother, of whom he never knew anything.
+The cast also includes Kwon Hae-hyo as present-day Young-gyu, alongside Im Seong-jae and Han Ji-hyun.

 The film premiered at the Toronto International Film Festival on September 9, 2025.
-It was released in South Korea on September 11, 2025 by Plus M Entertainment.
+It was released in South Korea on September 11, 2025, by Plus M Entertainment.